Dogbert: You are totally blocking my view of the wall.

 - Disastrous Demonstration: All the time.

 - Disposable Intern: The Pointy-Haired Boss is seen carrying a corpse to a skip.
-He turns to camera (Fourth Wall?) and says "I love hiring these temporary workers!
+He tells Dilbert "I love hiring these temporary workers!
 No benefits, no union, no contract, and you can just toss 'em in the dumpster when you're done!"

 - Secretary With A Crossbow.
-People get shot with the crossbow for offences like cutting in line at the copy machine.
+People get shot with the crossbow for offenses like cutting in line at the copy machine.

 - The Ditz / Cloudcuckoolander: Ratbert